 About the artist

-In spring of 2017, Stephan toured Japan, playing 9 shows in Tokyo, Nagoya, Kyoto, Shunan (Yamaguchi Prefecture), Fukuoka, Nagasaki, and Ibusuki (Kagoshima Prefecture).
-In the fall, they collaborated with Hotel RL, performing on the Living Stage at hotels in Salt Lake City, Spokane, Olympia, Brooklyn, Baltimore, and Washington, DC.
-Stephan finished the year with the first leg of their Incredible Distance Tour, with stops in the UK, Poland, Denmark, Sweden, Finland, Russia, Italy, France, and Morocco.
+After years of therapy and immersion in the world of birding, Stephan finally returned to music with newfound vigor, churning out dozens of new songs.
+In spring of 2017, Stephan played a 9-show tour of Japan which included Q&As at Japanese high schools.
+That fall, they collaborated with Hotel RL, performing at hotels throughout the US.
+Stephan wrapped up the year with the first leg of their Incredible Distance Tour, with stops in the UK, Poland, Denmark, Sweden, Finland, Russia, Italy, France, and Morocco.